Command Line Interface

 --platform -p, <platform> Platform for which the code should be generated (node, browser, neutral).

---sourcemap -s, <sourcemap> Generate sourcemap (`-s inline` for inline, or pass the `-s` on the last argument if you want to generate `.map` file).
+--sourcemap -s, <sourcemap> Generate sourcemap (`-s inline` for inline, or `-s` for `.map` file).

 --version -v, Show version number.